XINRUICHEN/Movies-visualization/README.md

 # Udacity-BA-project3
-Use data to make suggestions for a movie-making company This is the third project for Udacity Business Analyst Courses.
+Use data to make suggestions for a movie-making company.<br>
+This is the third project for Udacity Business Analyst Courses.

 ## Original data: